MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/fundamental-concepts-for-content-management.md

  For example, when the first BranchCache-enabled client computer requests content from a distribution point that runs Windows Server 2012 and is configured as a BranchCache server, the client computer downloads that content and caches it.

--   That client computer can then make the content available for additional Branch Cache enabled clients on the same subnet, which also cache the content.
+-   That client computer can then make the content available for additional BranchCache-enabled clients on the same subnet, which also cache the content.

 -   In this way, subsequent clients on the same subnet do not have to download content from the distribution point, and the content is distributed across multiple clients for future transfers.